-(a) Associated Water Pty Ltd
+(ii) Associated Water Pty Ltd

-On 15 January 2014 the consolidated entity acquired the remaining 50% of the shares and voting rights of Associated Water Pty Ltd (AW) from Nippon Gas Co Ltd (NGC) for the total consideration of \$2,000,000, thereby gaining control of AW.
+In the prior financial year, the Consolidated Entity acquired the remaining 50% of the shares and voting rights of Associated Water Pty Ltd (AW) from Nippon Gas Co Ltd (NGC) for the total consideration of \$2,000,000, thereby gaining control of AW.
 Previously the consolidated entity had a 50% shareholding in AW and had operated AW as a joint venture with NGC in order to develop, test and commercialise coal seam gas (CSG) water treatment technology.
 The consolidated entity acquired the remaining shareholding of AW in order to control the marketing and licensing of AW's CSG water treatment technology.
 Accordingly, as from acquisition date, AW became a wholly-owned subsidiary of Clean TeQ Limited and therefore part of the consolidated entity.
-Payment of the \$2,000,000 consideration to NGC was agreed to be made during the 2015 financial year and is therefore recorded as a current liability as at 30 June 2014.
-From an accounting perspective the acquisition was a business combination in stages.
-Accordingly the consolidated entity recognised a gain on remeasurement of Clean TeQ Limited's previously-held 50% investment in AW to fair value at the time at which Clean TeQ Limited acquired the remaining 50% investment.
-This transaction amounted to a business combination achieved in stages and the gain was recognised by the consolidated entity in accordance with paragraph 42 of accounting standard AASB 3 Business Combinations.
 AW contributed revenues of \$39 and loss after tax of \$46,770 to the consolidated entity for the period from 15 January 2014 to 30 June 2014.
-If the acquisition occurred on 1 July 2013, the full year contributions would have been revenues of \$8,561 and loss after tax of \$628,206, of which the consolidated entity actually recognised \$291,000 as its equity-accounted share of AW's pre-acquisition loss.
+If the acquisition occurred on 1 July 2013, the full year contributions would have been revenues of \$8,561 and loss after tax of \$628,206, of which the Consolidated Entity actually recognised \$291,000 as its equity-accounted share of AW's pre-acquisition loss.